 Steve Ponty was born in Pontypridd, Wales.
-With a languages background including the learning of Welsh, the ‘Author’ studied classical literature and poetry… and law at Cambridge.
+With a languages background including the learning of Welsh and Latin, the ‘Author’ studied classical literature and poetry… and law at Cambridge.
 Steve practised law in the City of London for far too long for his own good.
 He researched the topography of the mid-shires of England from about 2006 and, to his staggerment, unearthed J.R.R.
 Tolkien’s ‘Shire’ by close comparison between the maps of Middle- and Mother-earth, and started writing it down…

 Steve has spent over 10 years researching the settings Professor Tolkien turned from reality in the Shire counties into fantasy fiction.
 It is the map reversal that serves as the true inspiration for these well known and much acclaimed works, translated into virtually every language worldwide.
 The Lord of the Rings is the biggest selling book of the 20th century.